k8sgpt-ai/docs/docs/reference/providers/backend.md

 ## FakeAI

 FakeAI or the NoOpAiProvider might be useful in situations where you need to test a new feature or simulate the behaviour of an AI based-system without actually invoking it.
-It can help you with local devlopment, testing and troubleshooting.
+It can help you with local development, testing and troubleshooting.
-The NoOpAiProvider does not acutally perfornm any AI-based operations but simulates them by echoing the input given as a problem.
+The NoOpAiProvider does not actually perfornm any AI-based operations but simulates them by echoing the input given as a problem.

 Follow the steps outlined below to learn how to utilize the NoOpAiProvider: